 Immunology-based therapy is rapidly developing into an effective treatment option for a surprising range of cancers.
 We have learned over the last decade that powerful immunologic effector cells may be blocked by inhibitory regulatory pathways controlled by specific molecules often called "immune checkpoints."
 The development of a new therapeutic class of drugs that inhibit these inhibitory pathways has recently emerged as a potent strategy in oncology.
 Three sets of agents have emerged in clinical trials exploiting this strategy.
 These agents are antibody-based therapies targeting cytotoxic T-lymphocyte antigen 4 (CTLA4), programmed cell death 1 (PD-1), and programmed cell death ligand 1 (PD-L1).
 These inhibitors of immune inhibition have demonstrated extensive activity as single agents and in combinations.
 Clinical responses have been seen in melanoma, renal cell carcinoma, small cell lung cancer, and several other tumor types.

 The goal of the Cancer Research Program is to make significant improvements in the prevention, early detection, diagnosis and treatment of cancer.
+Cancer prevention is defined as active measures to decrease the risk of cancer.
 It will continue to translate basic research findings into clinical applications together with strategic partners, with the National Centre for Tumor Diseases (NCT) and the nationally active German Consortium for Translational Cancer Research (DKTK) playing key roles.
 The program is also developing new approaches in the fields of cancer genome and epigenome research, metabolic dysfunction, personalized radiation oncology and ion therapy, molecular imaging, neuro-oncology, individualized cancer medicine and health economics.

 Targeted therapies act by blocking essential biochemical pathways or mutant proteins that are required for tumor cell growth and survival.
 These drugs can arrest tumor progression and induce striking regressions in molecularly defined subsets of patients.
 Indeed, the first small molecule targeted agent, the BCR-ABL kinase inhibitor imatinib, rapidly induced complete cytogenetic responses in 76% of chronic myelogenous leukemia patients.
 Further research into the underlying genetic pathways driving tumor proliferation uncovered additional oncoproteins that are critical for tumor maintenance, such as the epidermal growth factor receptor (EGFR), BRAF, KIT, HER (also known as neu and ERBB) and anaplastic lymphoma kinase (ALK).
 Similar to imatinib, small molecule inhibitors of these kinases have effectuated impressive tumor responses in selected patients, although regressions are commonly followed by the development of progressive disease due to the emergence of drug-resistant variants.
 Resistance usually involves secondary mutations within the targeted protein or compensatory changes within the targeted pathway that bypass the drug-mediated inhibition.
 Accordingly, targeted therapies may elicit dramatic tumor regressions, but persistence is generally short-lived, limiting the overall clinical benefit.